hcho774/kipit/README.md

 - Authorization and authenication implemented Rails Bcrypt.
 - Front-End styles and components built with Material UI.
 - Users can create account through application.
-- User can add products in the inventory system
+- User can add products in the inventory system.
-- User can edit details of the product such as price, quantity and location
+- User can edit details of the product such as price, quantity and location.
-- User can delete the products
+- User can delete the products.
-  \_ User can check the status of the inventory in dashboard
+- User can check the status of the inventory in dashboard.

 ## Status